scaleway/serverless-gateway/README.md

 The `/scw` endpoint allows us to add and remove routes without having to redeploy the gateway and interrupt service.

-Routes has the following fields:
+Routes have the following fields:

 - `relative_url`: the relative URL on the gateway.
 - `target_url`: the URL of the target function or container.